 In accordance with procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market, the CAISO develops a Demand Forecast and Variable Energy Resource forecast for each EDAM Entity.
 This forecast constitutes the CAISO Forecast of BAA Demand for that EDAM Entity unless the EDAM Entity elects, in accordance with procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market, to submit its own Demand Forecast.
-A forecast submitted by the EDAM Entity that will be utilized as the CAISO Forecast of BAA Demand must contain the average loss factors as defined in the EDAM Entity’s tariff.
-In the case of an EDAM Entity representing a Supply-only Balancing Authority Area that elects to submit its own forecast, the average loss factor must be applied based on the EDAM Entity’s Bid-in Supply.
-The Demand Forecast provided by the EDAM Entity that meets the procedures established in the Business Practice Manual constitutes that EDAM Entity’s CAISO Forecast of BAA Demand and the Variable Energy Resource forecast provided by the EDAM Entity that meets the procedures established in the Business Practice Manual constitutes that EDAM Entity’s constitutes that EDAM Entity’s Variable Energy Resource forecast.
+The forecast option selected by the EDAM Entity will be the same forecast option that is utilized in the Real-Time Market.
+A forecast submitted by the EDAM Entity that will be utilized as the CAISO Forecast of BAA Demand must contain the expected transmission loss as defined in the EDAM Entity’s tariff.
+In the Day-Ahead Market, the CAISO Forecast of BAA Demand for a Balancing Authority Area modeled as Supply-only is zero.
+The Demand Forecast provided by the EDAM Entity that meets the procedures established in the Business Practice Manual constitutes that EDAM Entity’s CAISO Forecast of BAA Demand and the Variable Energy Resource forecast provided by the EDAM Entity that meets the procedures established in the Business Practice Manual constitutes that EDAM Entity’s Variable Energy Resource forecast.

 33.31.4.1 Load Modification/Demand Response Programs

 An EDAM Entity may elect to adjust its CAISO Forecast of BAA Demand to account for demand response programs administered in its Balancing Authority Area that do not qualify as EDAM Resource Facilities in accordance with procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market.
-When enabled, the EDAM Entity will enable or deploy the demand response corresponding to the adjustment of the Demand Forecast in Real-Time.
-The CAISO may elect to adjust the RUC Forecast to account for demand response programs administered in its Balancing Authority Area that do not qualify as EDAM Resource Facilities in accordance with the procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market.
-The CAISO will enable or deploy the demand response corresponding to the adjustment consistent with the applicable tariff requirements for such demand response programs.
+When enabled, the EDAM Entity will enable or deploy the demand response corresponding to the adjustment consistent with the applicable requirements for such demand response programs.
+If the EDAM RSE for the CAISO BAA is adjusted to reflect demand response resources participating in demand response programs administered in its Balancing Authority Area that do not qualify as RSE-eligible EDAM Resource Facilities, then the CAISO may adjust RUC participation to correspond to such adjustment in accordance with the procedures set forth in the Business Practice Manual for the Extended Day-Ahead Market.
+The CAISO will enable or deploy the demand response corresponding to the adjustment consistent with the applicable requirements for such demand response programs.
+Adjustments made pursuant to this Section 33.31.4.1 are subject to audit and monitoring as provided in Section 33.38.

 33.31.5 Reserve Sharing Groups